Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 2. Call To Adventure
 Episodes: 3, 4

+Spike signs Max up his self with out asking.

+Spike: I signed you up.

+Spike: see(showing him the registration).
+Before max has chance to turn him down his is invited to join

+Max: huh!?
+You did what!?

+Spike: well you said you would so someone had to it

+Max tells that it is impossible but spike him not he he has this acient tech he found or learned about

 Spike calls Max to show him ancient tech that he found and goes on about the right full place of citzens.